-Stress testing is an essential element of the capital planning process.
+Stress testing is an important element of the capital planning process.
 Banks can use stress testing to establish and support a reasonable risk appetite and limits, set concentration limits, adjust strategies, and appropriately plan for and maintain adequate capital levels.

-Effective stress testing enables the board to consider the impacts to capital under various scenarios (for example, best, most likely, and worst case).
-The results of the stress testing may help management develop action plans to address negative outcomes.
-For community banks with total assets up to \$10 billion, the sophistication and rigor of stress testing depends on the bank's size, portfolio risk, and complexity.
-66
+&lt;sup>56 For more information on capital planning and stress testing, refer to the "Capital and Dividends" booklet of the Comptroller's Handbook.